ibm-cloud-docs/Cloudant/best-practices/best-practices1.md

 You can use [Java&trade;](https://github.com/IBM/cloudant-java-sdk){: external}, [Python](https://github.com/IBM/cloudant-python-sdk){: external}, [Go](https://github.com/IBM/cloudant-go-sdk){: external}, or [Node.js](https://github.com/IBM/cloudant-node-sdk){: external} or some other use-case-specific language or platform.
 One of these languages most likely comes with convenient client-side libraries that integrate {{site.data.keyword.cloudant_short_notm}} access nicely, following the conventions that you expect for your tools.
 These languages are great for programmer efficiency, but they also hide the API from view.

 This abstraction is what you want, the whole reason for using a client library is to save yourself repeated, tedious boiler-plating.
-However, you must understand the underlying API is vital when you troubleshoot and when you report problems.
+However, you must understand the underlying API is vital when you troubleshoot and report problems.
 When you report a suspected problem to {{site.data.keyword.cloudant_short_notm}}, it helps us help you if you can provide a way for us to reproduce the problem.

 This request does not mean cutting and pasting a hefty chunk of your application’s Java&trade; source verbatim into a support ticket, as we’re probably not able to build it.
 Also, your client-side code introduces uncertainties as to where the problem might be, your side or our side?

-Instead, {{site.data.keyword.cloudant_short_notm}}’s support teams usually ask you to provide the set of API calls, ideally as a set of [curl](https://curl.se/){: external} commands that they can run, that demonstrates the issue.
+Instead, {{site.data.keyword.cloudant_short_notm}}’s support teams usually requests the set of API calls, ideally as a set of [curl](https://curl.se/){: external} commands that they can run, that demonstrates the issue.
 Adopting this approach to troubleshooting as a rule also makes it easier for you to pinpoint where issues are failing.
 If your code is behaving unexpectedly, try to reproduce the problem by using only direct access to the API.

 If you can’t, the problem isn’t with the {{site.data.keyword.cloudant_short_notm}} service itself.